-- 2.1 The Company is an investment company with variable capital for the purposes of the Act. - 2.2 The Company was authorised by the Financial Services Authority pursuant to an authorisation order dated 16 June 2011 and was launched on 6 July 2011.
-The Company registration number is IC000893 and its product reference number is 540299.
-The Financial Services Authority was superseded by the Financial Conduct Authority and the Prudential Regulation Authority in 2013. - 2.3 The base currency of the Company is pounds sterling. - The minimum share capital of the Company is £1,000 (one thousand pounds sterling) and the maximum share capital is £1,000,000,000 (one billion pounds sterling). - 2.5 The head office of the Company is at Exchange Building, St John's Street, Chichester, PO19 1UP.
-This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.6 Historical performance figures for the Company are set out in Appendix E. - 2.7 Shareholders are not liable for the debts of the Company. - 2.8 The Company has unlimited duration and will continue until wound up in accordance with the Rules. - 2.9 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
-Winding up of the Company under COLL is only permitted (a) when effect may be given (under regulation 21 of the OEIC Regulations) to proposals to wind up the affairs of the Company and (b) a statement has been lodged with the FCA under COLL 7.3.5 R (a "solvency statement") and received by the FCA prior to satisfaction of the condition at (a) above. - 2.10 Subject to the foregoing, the Company will be wound up under COLL: - 2.10.1 if an extraordinary resolution of shareholders of the Company to that effect is passed; or - 2.10.2 when the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires or any event occurs, for which the Instrument of Incorporation provides that the Company is to be wound up; or - 2.10.3 on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; or - on the effective date of a duly approved scheme of arrangement which is to result in the Company ceasing to hold any Scheme Property. - 2.11 If any of the events set out in paragraph 2.10 above occurs, the FCA Rules concerning pricing and dealing and investment and borrowing powers will cease to apply.
-The Company must cease to issue, cancel, sell or redeem shares except in respect of final calculation under COLL 7.3.7(R).

-- 2.12 The winding up of the Company under COLL is carried out by the ACD which will, as soon as practicable, cause the property of the Company to be realised and the liabilities to be met out of the proceeds.
+- 2.10.1 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
+Winding up of the Company under COLL is only permitted when (a) effect under regulation 21 of the OEIC Regulations, to proposals to wind up the Company, may be given and (b) a statement has been prepared and delivered to the FCA under COLL 7.3.5 R, prior to satisfaction of condition (a). - 2.10.2 Subject to the foregoing, the Company will be wound up under COLL: - (a) if an extraordinary resolution of shareholders of the Company to that effect is passed; or - (b) when the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires or any event occurs for which the Instrument of Incorporation provides that the Company is to be wound up; or - (c) on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; or - (d) on the effective date of a duly approved scheme of arrangement which is to result in the Company ceasing to hold any Scheme Property. - 2.10.3 If any of the events set out in paragraphs 2.10.2(a) to 2.10.2(d) above occur, the FCA Rules concerning pricing and dealing and investment and borrowing powers will cease to apply.
+The Company must cease to issue, cancel, sell or redeem shares except in respect of final calculation under COLL 7.3.7(R). - 2.10.4 The winding up of the Company under COLL is carried out by the ACD which will, as soon as practicable, cause the property of the Company to be realised and the liabilities to be met out of the proceeds.
 Provided that there are sufficient liquid funds available after making provision for the expenses of winding up and the discharge of the liabilities of the Company the ACD may arrange for interim distribution(s) to be made to shareholders.
-When all liabilities have been met, the balance (net of a provision for any further expenses) will be distributed to shareholders. - 2.13 Shareholders will be notified of any proposal to wind up the Company.
-On commencement of such winding up the Company will cease to issue and cancel shares and transfers of such shares shall cease to be registered. - 2.14 On completion of the winding up of the Company will be dissolved and any money (including unclaimed distributions) standing to the account of the Company will be paid into court within one month of dissolution.
+When all liabilities have been met, the balance (net of a provision for any further expenses) will be distributed to shareholders. - 2.10.5 Shareholders will be notified of any proposal to wind up the Company.
+On commencement of such winding up the Company will cease to issue and cancel shares and transfers of such shares shall cease to be registered. - 2.10.6 On completion of the winding up of the Company will be dissolved and any money (including unclaimed distributions) standing to the account of the Company will be paid into court within one month of dissolution.